More than half of American taxpayers use a professional to prepare their taxes, according to the IRS.

 Along with interviewing potential preparers, do an internet search to check up on them as well.

 In some cases, a simple search of the preparer’s name might be enough to bring up reviews.
 For others, you might have to dig a little deeper.
-Websites to try include the following:
+Websites such as those for Yelp and the Better Business Bureau can turn up valuable information.

 Also, if a preparer has a professional license or credentials, check with your state licensing board to see if the individual has been subject to any disciplinary action.
 For preparers who are enrolled agents, you can also check with the IRS to verify their status.